 - Avoid high risk activities like skiing, ‘extreme sports’ and water sports

-- Other sports, even contact sports can be safe with the proper gear
+- Other sports like tennis and golf, or even contact sports can be safe with the proper gear

 - Some of the best exercises for epilepsy include things like yoga, stretching and walking since the risk is very low

 Inspiration: Read about this pro cyclist who also has epilepsy